Understanding Claims Defense

 Evaluating the Claims Process

-Plaintiff attorneys who take malpractice cases usually specialize in liability litigation.
-Typically, they are masters of the malpractice domain who understand the venue, the individual judges, specific state laws as well as clinical dentistry issues and how they apply to the laws of your specific state.
-Therefore, it is extremely important to select an insurance company that has a similar, or better yet, superior level of malpractice expertise.Medical Protective's claims team specializes in malpractice and brings an average of over twenty years of experience per claims manager to your case.
+Plaintiff attorneys who take liability cases usually specialize in liability litigation.
+Typically, they are masters of the liability domain who understand the venue, the individual judges, specific state laws as well as clinical dentistry issues and how they apply to the laws of your specific state.
+Therefore, it is extremely important to select an insurance company that has a similar, or better yet, superior level of liability expertise.Medical Protective's claims team specializes in liability and brings an average of over twenty years of experience per claims manager to your case.
 Their specialization and experience is proven; in the past ten years, 95% of dental trials have been won.
 They utilize a nationwide team of attorneys and expert witnesses to orchestrate the best defense possible.